Boy, do I love lists of everything. They are concrete, they are concentrated and you can soak up a ton of helpful information in just a few minutes.

 84. Set your priorities.

-Sometimes we give too much of our time to things and people that don’t really need it as much as you do.
+Sometimes we give too much of our time to things and people that don’t really need it as much as we do.

 86. Delegate things when possible.

-It’s the opposite of number 85 but if you feel like you have way too much on your shoulders, delegate as much as you can.
+It’s the opposite of number 85 but if you feel like you have way too much on your shoulders, delegate as much as it’s possible.

-You can’t keep pouring from an empty cup and taking on the organization when you’re all tired is an even worse idea.
+You can’t keep pouring from an empty cup and taking on the organization when you’re all tired – it is the worst idea.

 87. Declutter your wallet regularly.